AnthonyQR/Flappy-Bird-Clone/README.md

 # Flappy-Bird-Clone

 Trying to improve my skills by recreating some games.
-Game works but some QOL stuff is still missing:
-- Animations for flying [Good Enough]
-- SFX for navigating menus & flying [Still need to do]
-- More polished UI [Good Enough]

-Game is working though so idk if I'll bother lol
+Game works.

+Only issue is I can't switch between the game screen and the main menu freely.
+Can't be bothered to fix it though lol